ihtishamisdvlpr/Ihtishamisdeveloper/README.md

 💡 &nbsp;I like to explore new technologies and develop Web Applications.\
 🎓 &nbsp;I'm currently studying Computer Science.\
-🌱 &nbsp;I'm on track for learning more about Web Algorithms, Web Strucktures, Web Designs.\
+🌱 &nbsp;I'm on track for learning more about Web Algorithms, Web Structures, Web Designs.\
 ✍️ &nbsp;In my free time, I am playing Pc Games And Love To Do Photography And Photoshopping.\
 ✉️ &nbsp;You can shoot me an email at Ihtishamisdeveloper@gmail.com!
 I'll try to respond as soon as I can.\
 📄 &nbsp;Please have a look at my [Résumé](#) for more details about me.
 I'm open to feedback and suggestions!